 Xiane makeup

 Bazi Eyebrows (八字眉).
 Li Shangyin's poem “Die San Shou” describes Princess Shouyang (寿阳公主), daughter of Emperor Wu of the Southern Dynasty Song Dynasty, once wrote: “Princess Shouyang's makeup when she got married, eight-character palace eyebrows held the forehead yellow.”
-The princess was still makeup with eight eyebrows when she married, which shows its .
+The princess was still makeup with eight eyebrows when she married, which shows its popularity.

-Painted Bricks from the 16th Kingdom Tomb of the Wei and Jin Dynasties – Woman with Bazi eyebrows – Jiayuguan City
+Painted Portrait Bricks from the 16th Kingdom Tomb of the Wei and Jin Dynasties – Woman with Bazi eyebrows – Jiayuguan City

 Forehead Yellow (额黄), with yellow pigment painted on the forehead, so the name.
 Its popularity, and the Wei Jin and North and South Dynasties when Buddhism in China has a direct relationship with the wide spread.